 As we age, our skin naturally stretches.
 Our muscles weaken and the effects of environmental factors like sun exposure and smoking can cause uneven skin pigmentation.
 Because the skin around our eyes is more delicate than the rest of our body’s skin, the effects of aging start to show around our eyes first.

-In some cases, heavy, drooping upper lids (called ptosis) can be so prominent that vision is obstructed.
+In some cases, heavy, drooping upper lids (called ptosis) can be so prominent that it becomes difficult to completely see.
 In these cases, blepharoplasty may be able to improve vision.

 What to Expect with Eyelid Surgery

-Though eyelid surgery is often performed as a single procedure, it can also be performed along with a facelift or facial procedures.
+Though eyelid surgery is often performed as a single procedure, it can also be performed along with a facelift or other facial procedures.
 It is often combined with a brow lift for a complete upper facial rejuvenation.

-Call today for your comprehensive consultation: 314-996-3880
+Call today for your consultation with our board-certified facial plastic surgeons: 314-996-3880